Exploring Mechanical Detail Sheets: Project-Specific Insights

 Learn More

-It's been a pleasure to work with you on these mechanical drawings, and let's go on to our next discipline.
+It has been a pleasure working with you on these mechanical drawings, and let's move on to our next discipline.

 photo of Al Whitley